sirko-io/engine/CONTRIBUTING.md

     $ npm install
     ```

-3. Set a url to your site:
+3. Set a URL to your site:

     ```
     # .profile